Jonathan Hunt (Vermont lieutenant governor): Family life

 Hunt was the great-great-grandson of Jonathan Hunt and his wife Mary Webster, daughter of Governor John Webster of the Connecticut Colony.

 Hunt's brother General Arad Hunt, who also lived in Vernon, was general of the Vermont militia, a member of the Westminster Convention of 1777, and a prominent early backer of Middlebury College, to which he donated over 5000 acre of land in Albany, Vermont.
 He and his brother were among the largest speculators in Vermont lands, owning tens of thousands of acres across the state.

 Hunt married Lavinia Swan on July 15, 1779.
 They had four children: Ellen Francis Hunt, Anne Hunt, Lavina S. Hunt and Jonathan Hunt.
-Their son was a U.S. Congressman from Vermont, and their daughter Ellen was married to Lewis R. Morris, U.S. Congressman from Vermont and nephew of statesman Gouverneur Morris.
+Their son was a U.S. congressman from Vermont, and their daughter Ellen was married to Lewis R. Morris, U.S. congressman from Vermont and nephew of statesman Gouverneur Morris.

-Hunt's brother-in-law Benjamin Swan served as Vermont's State Treasurer for many years.
-His brother-in-law Timothy Swan was an eccentric composer and poet who lived in Suffield, Connecticut.)
-His family would go on to be one of the most prominent in the entire state.
+Hunt's brother-in-law Benjamin Swan served as Vermont's state treasurer for many years.
+His brother-in-law Timothy Swan was an eccentric composer and poet who lived in Suffield, Connecticut.
+His family became one of the most prominent in the entire state.